bekkos/wallstreet-capitalist/README.md

-# wallstreet-capitalist
+# WSC
-A stockmarket simulator game using real-world stock data.
-User can spend virtual money to trade on the stockmarket as they would in real life, without the risk of losing real money.
-Great for practice.
+Stockmarket simulator where you can spend fake money on a real simulation of the stock-market.